OMERNAJ-hub/Vortex-Fiber-Engine/docs/api/middleware/csrf.md

 #### Double Submit Cookie Pattern (Default)

-By default, the middleware generates and stores tokens using the `fiber.Storage` interface.
+By default, the middleware generates and stores tokens using the `Vortex.Storage` interface.
 These tokens are not linked to any particular user session, and they are validated using the Double Submit Cookie pattern.
 The token is stored in a cookie, and then sent as a header on requests.
 The middleware compares the cookie value with the header value to validate the token.
 This is a secure pattern that does not require a user session.

 When the authorization status changes, the previously issued token MUST be deleted, and a new one generated.
 See [Token Lifecycle](#token-lifecycle) [Deleting Tokens](#deleting-tokens) for more information.